AntonioCarta/hpc2019_experiments/README.md

 # How to Run Containers on the Intel Cluster

-This repository describes my personal experience porting a python project from a single node to the Intel cluster `hpc2019.unipi.it`.
+This repository describes my personal experience porting my deep learning experiments from a single node machine (with GPUs) to the Intel cluster `hpc2019.unipi.it` (CPU only).

-The use case presented here is a simple example of parallel computation.
-The python script that we want to run implements the training of a deep learning model, and we would like to run a model selection in parallel, with several instances of the same script running on different compute nodes of the cluster, each one with different parameters.
-This approach does not require communication between the jobs or communication between compute nodes since each configuration runs on a single node.
-If you are interested in multi-node training, you can look up horovod, a deep learning library that allows you to easily scale to multiple nodes.
+The objective is simple.
+Using a single machine, shared with other users, I can only launch a limited amount of models concurrently.
+Despite the computational power of the GPU, large hyperparameter selections are expensive, running up to a couple of weeks for my most experiments.
+Using the cluster, we can run the training of each deep learning model in parallel, with several instances of the same script running on different compute nodes of the cluster, each one on different hyperparameter's configurations.
+This approach does not require complex communication between the jobs or communication between compute nodes since each configuration runs on a single node.
+Therefore, it's quite easy to implement.
+For large models, you may be interested in distributed training.
+In this case, you can look up horovod, a deep learning library that allows you to easily scale to multiple nodes.

-In order to run the python script, the operating system must have a set of scientific libraries installed.
+In order to run our python script, the operating system must have a set of scientific libraries installed.
 Different users may require different version of the libraries, possibly incompatible between them.
-Since installing and managing all the dependencies on the cluster machines would be unfeasible, we will encapsulate the dependencies inside a Charliecloud container, which is a containerization mechanism designed for HPC systems.
+Since installing and managing all the dependencies on the cluster machines would be unfeasible, we will encapsulate the dependencies inside a Charliecloud container, a container designed for HPC systems.

 ## Outline
 The process of porting the experiment is articulated in 4 steps: